bison logo

 The pump and filter assembly must include a containment base in case of fuel leaks and facilitate filter changes.
 A leak sensor will trigger an alarm on the control panel and stop pump operation until the problem is fixed.

-bison's fuel polishing service
+BISON's fuel polishing service

 Dirt in Diesel Fuel